ricmmartins/fasthack-linux/README.md

 ## Introduction

 This is the **1st Linux "Hackathon" by Microsoft!** It's a learning resource created to help interested people to get Linux skills and an understanding of basic command-line concepts using Azure to build and learn.
-We're working to release intermediate and advanced topics (such as containers and security) soon! **Stay tuned!**
 <img align="right" src="./Student/resources/images/linuxpenguin.png" width="250"/>

 Note: This Hackathon were incorporated into the Microsoft What The Hack.
 See more at [http://aka.ms/wth](http://aka.ms/wth)